-The holidays are almost here, and nothing screams Christmas quite like these vibrant, chewy, scrumptious, and stunning red velvet crinkle cookies.
+The holidays are almost here.
+And nothing screams Christmas quite like these vibrant, chewy, and stunning red velvet crinkle cookies.

 They taste fantastic and come together in a snap.

-Is it cheating to use a box of cake mix for cookies?
+Is it cheating to make cake mix cookies?
 Absolutely not!

 I like to think of it as more of a shortcut.